Resourceful NAS Lemoore Defense Attorney

 All of the penalties available in a Captain's Mast or trial by court-martial can change your life forever.
 Penalties can include any combination of the following:

-- loss of pay,
+- Loss of pay

-- extra duties, or
+- Loss or rank

 What's more, convictions in more serious cases may result in confinement or a punitive discharge.